nfmelendez/evidence-of-phishing-agent/README.md

 ## Description

 This agent alert cases of phishing detecting when several EOA (Externally Owned Address) give permisson to a single EOA to use their funds via approve() or increaseAllowance() ERC20 methods.
-The agent report the attacker, the victim and the stolen token and amount.
+The agent watch many suspicious activites at the same time and when the suspect match a criteria, it reports the attacker, the victim and the stolen token and amount with a forta alert

 ## Supported Chains